-If you believe something is true (2+2=5) are you suffering from a psychotic delusion or simply misguided?
+If you believe that 2+2=5 is true, are you suffering from a psychotic delusion or simply misguided?

-In the two previous blogs, I have been working towards a theme on which I shall expand in this and future blogs, namely how a person’s beliefs relate to his or her overt behaviour.
+How does a person's beliefs relate to his or her overt behaviour?
 This is a topic that has long been studied in social psychology.
-It is evident from research, as well as one’s everyday experience, that there is some disconnection between the two; that is, a person’s expressed beliefs and attitudes do not necessarily predict how he or she will behave in situations in which they are relevant.
+It is evident from research, as well as one's everyday experience, that there is some disconnection between the two; that is, a person's expressed beliefs and attitudes do not necessarily predict how he or she will behave in situations in which they are relevant.

 I previously talked hypothetically about people who believe that two plus two make five and I suggested that a healthy society is one that would tolerate this belief but not, in many situations, the behaviour that would be predicted by it.
 Now I ask the question 'Are people who believe "two plus two make five" mad?' (or at least, 'Do they have a mental disorder?').
 I am assuming that for these people the words 'two', 'plus', 'make' and 'five' mean the same as for the rest of us.
 (In passing it may be noted that there is a rare psychiatric disorder called Ganser's syndrome, or hysterical pseudo-dementia - of which I have only ever seen one 'classical case' - whereby, amongst other things, the patient gives approximate answers to very simple questions and hence may give the answer 'five' in reply to 'two plus two make what?'.
 The same may be observed with some highly hypnotically susceptible people when it is suggested to them that, say, the number four no longer exists.)